 Traditional sightseeing options in Capitol Hill are more limited.
 Want to learn more about the history & culture of Seattle’s Asian community?
 Head up to the Seattle Asian Art Museum in Volunteer Park.
 Built in the 1930s in Art Deco style, the museum hosts an array of interesting Asian artwork & artifacts.

-Above Volunteer Park at Lake View Cemetery, you can also pay tribute to Seattle’s most famous Asian-American resident, Bruce Lee.
+Above Volunteer Park at Lake View Cemetery, you can also take a day trip to pay tribute to Seattle’s most famous Asian-American resident, Bruce Lee.